mackans95/SocialSecurityNumber/README.md

 A console application that lets a user enter a social security number and then returns the age and gender of the individual.
-Will also lets the user know if you entered the SSN incorrectly, and let the user try again.
+Will also let the user know if you entered the SSN incorrectly, and let the user try again.

 ## Getting started